alanpoulain/OpenLLM/openllm-python/README.md

 ```

 > [!NOTE]
-> In order to run GPTQ, make sure you run `pip install "openllm[gptq]"` first
+> In order to run GPTQ, make sure you run `pip install "openllm[gptq]" --extra-index-url https://huggingface.github.io/autogptq-index/whl/cu118/`
-> to install the dependency.
-The weights of all supported models should be quantized before serving.
+> first to install the dependency.
+From the GPTQ paper, it is recommended to quantized the weights before serving.
-> See [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) for more information on GPTQ quantization.
+> See [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) for more information on GPTQ quantization.

 ## 🛠️ Fine-tuning support (Experimental)